 Tasigna is a new prescription drug from Novartis that has been used for the treatment of leukemia.
 It was recently discovered that Tasigna can cause acute atherosclerosis (narrowing of the arteries that supply blood to the heart).
-Novartis has intentionally concealed this dangerous side effect and many individuals who were prescribed Tasigna have suffered serious injury and even death as a result.
+Tasigna lawsuits allege Novartis has intentionally concealed this dangerous side effect and many individuals who were prescribed Tasigna have suffered serious injury and even death as a result.

-October 2021 Update: A new study published this month in the journal of Cardiology-Oncology identified a clear link between the use of Tasigna and vasospastic angina.
+December 2021 Update: A new study published this fall in the journal of Cardiology-Oncology identified a clear link between the use of Tasigna and vasospastic angina.
 This is yet another potentially dangerous side-effect linked to the low blood flow problems caused by Tasigna.
 Publication of this study came shortly after a new Tasigna "class-action” MDL was created in the U.S. District Court for the Middle District of Florida for the consolidated handling of the growing number of Tasigna lawsuits.

 August 2021: On August 12, 2021, the United States Judicial Panel on Multidistrict Litigation (JPML) ordered the creation of a Tasigna class action lawsuit (technically called multi-district litigation or MDL) for claims involving this therapy.

 Individuals who have suffered vascular damage as a result of their use of Tasigna may be entitled to financial compensation.
 Tasigna patients have already filed lawsuits against Novartis and there is now an Tasigna lawsuit MDL class action lawsuit in Florida.
 So federal lawsuits are consolidated into a MDL.